edwinmanalastas/WhatsHerAt/README.md

 ---

 ## Disclaimer
 This bot is intended for educational purposes only.
-Use responsibly and ensure compliance with Twitter's Developer Policies and privacy standards.
+Use responsibly and ensure compliance with X/Twitter's Developer Policies and privacy standards.

 ---